 Whistler itself is definitely affordable on a budget, but with some very lush options if you have money to play with.
 There are lots of resorts, boutique shops and spas.
-Unfortunately I was at the other end of the spectrum, mostly window shopping and scoping out the cheap eats, with three of my favourite options being as follows:
+On my first visit (and to be honest, most visits after) I was at the other end of the spectrum, mostly window shopping and scoping out the cheap eats, with some of my favourite options being as follows:

 With everything on the menu being only $4.95, it would almost be rude not to!
 A decently extensive menu (with your classic range of salads, burgers, meat dishes and bar snacks), it is understandable why Furny’s is extremely popular, especially with those on a budget.
 Be prepared to queue if you go after about 6pm (outside unfortunately) but if you wrap up, it’s totally worth the wait.
 The food is good and the vibe of the place is really fun.